Jaffe Road, Wan Chai, Hong Kong +852 2169 0388

 This entry arrangement does not apply to:

-2. nationals of Afghanistan and Korea (Democratic People’s Republic of).
+2. Nationals of Afghanistan and North Korea .

 Such dependants will normally be granted an initial stay of 12 months upon entry which is subject to annual extension upon application.
 Such application will be considered only when the applicant continues to meet the eligibility criteria for entry for residence as dependants (including that there is no change in circumstances which would have otherwise resulted in loss of sponsorship for the applicant, e.g. change in marriage relationship between the dependent spouse and the sponsor, or death of sponsor) and the sponsor remains a bona fide Hong Kong resident living in the HKSAR.
 Under the existing policy, while dependants whose sponsors have been admitted into the HKSAR for study may take up study in the HKSAR, they are prohibited from taking up employment in the HKSAR unless they have obtained prior permission from the Director of Immigration.